Shiva, the Great; and the Abrahamic Traditions

 Introduction

 The prevalent religions of the modern times have mostly received their traditions and wisdom from the ancient theologies.
-Here an attempt is made to decipher common-points in the histories of their formations.
+Here an attempt is made to decipher common-points in the formation of their ideologies, and the impact of their legacies on humanity.

-Brahma, the creator god; Vishnu, the sustainer god; and Shiva, the destroyer god; constitute a trinity of godhead from the teachings of the most ancient cultures to the theologies of the modern day practised religions.
-Egyptians called it Osiris, Isis, Horus; Christians call it Father, Son, Holy Spirit; and this triad astrologically is denoted by the Cardinal, Fixed, and Mutable zodiacal signs.
+Brahma, The Creator God; Vishnu, The Protector God; and Shiva, The Destroyer God; constitute a trinity of godhead that is manifested through different characters from the teachings of ancient cultures to the theologies of modern day religions.
+Egyptians called them Osiris, Isis, Horus; Christians call them Father, Son, Holy Spirit; and this triad astrologically is denoted by the Cardinal, Fixed, and Mutable zodiacal signs.
 But the least understood function is the relationship of this ancient formula to the Abrahamic religions, especially to Judeo-Christianity and Islam.
-Although Abrahamic traditions categorically state the ‘unity of Godhead’ as their paramount theological foundation, however it is very interesting to explore the associations of Abrahamic traditions derived from the trinity formula of the ancients.
+Although Abrahamic traditions categorically state the ‘Unity of Godhead’ as their paramount theological foundation; however, it is fascinating to explore the ideological derivatives of Abrahamic traditions that are symbolically associated with the trinity formula of ancients.

 The Gnosis of Trinity

-The creation of physical organs such as eyes, arms, and legs can only happen inside the mother’s body, because that is the realm of the creator god.
+The creation of physical organs such as eyes, arms, and legs can only happen inside the mother’s body, because that is the realm of The Creator God.
 If the mother receives proper nourishment and care, the baby comes out to be of healthy and vibrant state; or otherwise defective in some way.
-Once in the world, the human body gets in the realm of the sustainer god, who makes the body to grow, enlarge, and reproduce but no new organs are added into the body at this stage.
-Here, according to the gnosis of trinity, this human body acts as a gestation organ similar to the mother’s womb for the creation of a new ‘Spirit’.
+Once in the world, the human body gets in the realm of The Protector God, who makes the body to grow, strengthen, and reproduce but no new organs are added into the body at this stage.
+Here, according to the code of trinity, this human body acts as a gestation organ similar to the mother’s womb for the creation of a new ‘Spirit’.
 Just as the creation of human body occurred during the stay in the mother’s womb, the human spirit undergoes its creation during the stay in the physical world, to be finally transferred to the spiritual world.
 And just as carelessness on the part of mother might cause lasting defects or deformities in the child, similarly, actions based on inequity might cause permanent weaknesses in the spirit, so as to render the spirit incompatible to the higher spiritual world.
-Also, the child had no need for the physical organs like eyes in the mother’s womb, but he still manufactured them for the next proceeding stage; and therefore, the righteous actions of a human being would bring to him the spiritual sight to exist in the spiritual realm.
-Thus the journey that started with the conception of a baby, ends in its integration with the divine spirit.
-Also, it is worth mentioning here that the ‘Christian trinity’ which comprises of Father (creator), Son (educator, preserver, or sustainer), and Holy Spirit (spiritual being) provides the best terminological illustration of this trinity formula.
+Also, the child had no need for the physical organs like eyes in the mother’s womb, but he still produced them for the next proceeding stage; and thereby, the righteous actions of a human being would render him the vision to function effortlessly in the spiritual domain.
+Thus, the journey that begins with the mere conception of a baby by the mother must end in its integration with the divine spirit.
+It is also worth mentioning here that the ‘Christian Trinity’ which comprises of Father (The Progenitor of Life), Son (The Protector of Legacy), and Holy Spirit (The Promoter of Light) provides the best symbolic illustration for the ancient code of trinity.

 Abraham’s Stories in the Judeo-Christian and Islamic Scriptures